Calculation of Demurrage

 Damages for Ship Detention

-When there is no provision in the charterparty for the payment of demurrage, a charterer will be liable for damages for detention for all the time he detains the vessel after the expiration of the lay days.
-In this situation damages are at large and will be assessed by the court in relation to the actual loss suffered by the shipowner, and in accordance with the normal principles governing remoteness of damage in contract.
+When a charterparty lacks a specific provision for demurrage, a charterer becomes liable for damages due to detention for any period the vessel is retained beyond the agreed lay days.
+In such cases, damages are considered “at large” and are assessed by the court based on the actual loss incurred by the shipowner, following standard principles regarding the remoteness of damage in contract law.

-Damages for detention is also the appropriate remedy where a charter-party stipulates a fixed number of days for the payment of demurrage, and those days have expired.
-In the latter case, however, the court will normally assess the damages at a figure corresponding to the agreed demurrage rate, though it is open to either party to prove that such a rate does not represent the actual loss suffered by the shipowner.
+Damages for detention are also deemed the appropriate form of compensation when a charter-party specifies a fixed number of days for demurrage, and those days have elapsed.
+Typically, courts will calculate damages based on the previously agreed demurrage rate.
+However, it remains open for either party to demonstrate that this rate does not accurately reflect the shipowner’s actual losses.

 —